containerscrew/aws-sso-auth/README.md

 In short, we want to have the credentials of our `AWS accounts/roles`, using `AWS SSO`, stored in our `~/.aws/credentials` to be able to work daily with our tools **(terraform, aws cli...)**

+> This tool requires human interaction, since the authorization request must be manually approved from the browser.

 # Requirements

 * Our default browser that we work with must be authenticated with our IDP.
 In this case, gmail if we use Google Workspaces.